puente-dr/serverless/google/sheets-python-communitydata-endpoint/README.md

   "key": "key-name-for-s3-object"
 }

+This function is currently configured to run on a cadence every 14 days using an AWS CloudWatch rule.
+It will automatically collect data from our current Google Sheet that contains the Autofill information and then publish the results to AWS S3.
+It will run regardless of any changes to the Google Sheet.

 ### s3-json-to-client

 This lambda function returns the specified properties from the JSON file that was previosuly uploaded to AWS S3 from Google Sheets.